insapathogenomics/ReporTree/README.md

 _TIP: Users can interactively visualize and explore the ReporTree derived clusters by uploading this metadata_w_partitions.tsv table together with either the original newick tree (e.g. rooted SNP-scaled tree) at [auspice.us](https://auspice.us) or the allele profile matrix (cg/wgMLST data) using [GrapeTree](https://github.com/achtman-lab/GrapeTree).
 With these tools your dataset is visualised client-side in the browser._

-- partitions_summary.tsv - summary report with the statistics/trends (e.g. timespan, location range, cluster/group size and composition, age distribution etc.) for the derived genetic clusters present in partitions.tsv
+- partitions_summary.tsv - summary report with the statistics/trends (e.g. timespan, location range, cluster/group size and composition, age distribution etc.) for the derived genetic clusters present in partitions.tsv (note: singletons are not reported in this file but indicated in metadata_w_partitions.tsv)
 - variable_summary.tsv - summary report with the statistics/trends (e.g. timespan, location range, cluster/group size and composition, age distribution etc.) for any (and as many) grouping variable present in metadata_w_partitions.tsv (such as, clade, lineage, ST, vaccination status, etc.)
 - partitions.tsv - genetic clusters obtained for each user-selected partition threshold (only generated when a newick file or an allele matrix is provided)
 - freq_matrix.tsv - frequencies of grouping variable present in metadata_w_partitions.tsv (e.g. lineage, ST, etc.) across another grouping variable (e.g. iso_week, country, etc.)